Moore County Literacy Council

 Almost 80% of our funding comes from right here in Moore County, including grants from United Way and Moore County, both of which are funded by local citizens, and from our annual major fundraiser.
 In 2016 this was the Reading Rocks Campaign, June 1st-August 25th.
 Many remember the Annual Spelling Bee for Literacy in past years.
 Our solid, generous base of supporters – individuals, service organizations, churches, businesses, local foundations – helps us achieve our vision, which is to reverse the debilitating consequences of adult low literacy and illiteracy by offering free tutoring services to adults.

 New Tutors Complete Training

-5 new tutors completed the 12 hour ProLiteracy tutor training program held in November at the Read Moore Center.
+8 new tutors completed the 12 hours of ProLiteracy tutor training held in May at the Read Moore Center.
 A warm welcome to all of these new tutors!

 Pictured (left to right): Ann Rothe, Angela Thomas,Debbie Goodwin, Emily-Clare Saly, Dawn Sefton and Fayetta Steele.
 Not pictured: Jane Asdal